Back to blog

 Coding Patterns

-Dynamic Programming: State + Transition, Not Memorization
+Dynamic Programming Basics: State + Transition, Not Memorization

 Stop memorizing DP solutions.
 Learn the two-step framework (state + transition) that makes any dynamic programming problem approachable, with a full Coin Change walkthrough.